airbop/airbop-simple-jar/README.md

 * `AIRBOP_APP_SECRET` = Your AirBop app secret, found in your airbop.com account.

-* `AIRBOP_USE_LOCATION` value controls whether or not you want the users location data sent to Airbop.
+* `AIRBOP_USE_LOCATION` value controls whether or not you want the users location data sent to AirBop.
 The default is false.
 If you set this to false AirBop will look up the devices location based on IP.
 If you set this to "true" the following permissions must be added to you manifest as well:

     	<uses-permission android:name="android.permission.ACCESS_FINE_LOCATION"/>
     	<uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION"/>

-* `AIRBOP_DEFAULT_NOTIFICATION_TITLE` Controls the default title for notifications if none is passed in within the messaage.
+* `AIRBOP_DEFAULT_NOTIFICATION_TITLE` Controls the default title for notifications if none is passed in within the message.
 This is optional and will default to a blank string.

 * `AIRBOP_NOTIFICATION_ICON` This is the resource id of the icon that will be used in the notification.

-* `AIRBOP_DEFAULT_NOTIFICATION_CLASS` If no URL is specificed this is the activity that will be shown when the end-user clicks on the notification.
-E.g:
+* `AIRBOP_DEFAULT_NOTIFICATION_CLASS` If no URL is specified this is the activity that will be shown when the end-user clicks on the notification.
+E.g.:

         <meta-data android:name="AIRBOP_DEFAULT_NOTIFICATION_CLASS" android:value="com.airbop.client.DemoActivity"/>

 * `AIRBOP_DEFAULT_NOTIFICATION_HANDLING` Whether or not the airbop.jar should handle the notification creation.
 This defaults to true.
-If false no notificaiton will be displayed when a message from AirBop is received.
-You wull have to create your own handler to perform any actions.
+If false no notification will be displayed when a message from AirBop is received.
+You will have to create your own handler to perform any actions.
 More information on this can be found in the *Custom Message Handling* section.

 ### 4. Register with AirBop and GCM